sascha432/esp8266-kfc-fw/README.md

 ### KFCResetDetector

 Detect crashes and offer safe mode by pressing reset button during boot, count number of resets for extended functionality (reset configuration, open public hotspot etc...)
+It also offers a RTC memory mananger to store data identified by an unqiue id

 ### KFCConfiguration